Pyramid Charts in Geography

 What is a pyramid chart?

-A pryramid chart is often refered to as a population pyramid as they are typically used to present age-sex data for an area.
-They look lik two bar charts on their sides.
+A pyramid chart is often referred to as a population pyramid as they are typically used to present age-sex data for an area.
+They look like two bar charts on their sides.
 They are usually presented as five or ten year age groups with males on one side and female on the other.
-Horzontal bars are drawn to present the number or proportion of males and females in each age group.
+Horizontal bars are drawn to present the number or proportion of males and females in each age group.

 When is using a pyramid chart appropriate?

 A pyramid chart is appropriate for presenting population data to show the age and gender breakdown of a country’s population.
-Pyramid charts can be used when two sets of coninuous data is available, for exmaple a pedestrian count for a continuous timescale showing people moving in two directions.
+Pyramid charts can be used when two sets of continuous data are available, for example, a pedestrian count for a continuous timescale showing people moving in two directions.

 Creating a pyramid chart